todthomson/intro-to-linux-dotnetcore-docker/Part6.md

-# 6. "Hello, world!" via Node.js and Yeoman
+# 6. "Hello, world!" via Node.js & Yeoman

 > _**Here be dragons!
 This section is probably out of date...**_